DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/get-school-experience.md

 ---
 title: "Get school experience"
 heading: "Get school experience"
-subcategory: This is a test
+subcategory: Your teacher training application
 description: |-
   Get school experience to explore what life is like in the classroom before you start your initial teacher training (ITT).
 Discover if teaching is for you.
 related_content: